Does Weight Loss Cause Hair Loss?

 Before starting any weight loss or supplement regimen, it’s a good idea to consult with a healthcare provider or a dietitian.
 They can offer personalized advice based on your health status and nutritional needs.

-See also Are Potatoes Good For Weight Loss?
+See also Is Running Good for Weight Loss?

 10. Be Gentle with Your Hair: